 There are medications that can reduce issues with urgency to urinate.
 Check with your doctor if you have any issues with urgency or have trouble urinating.

 Whatever health issues life brings your way as you age, there are ways to cope and still live a fulfilling life.
 Remember to see your doctor for regular checkups and ask for information on any issues that arise.
+For example, concierge MD LA can provide on-demand access to doctors and other healthcare professionals who are ready and able to offer personalized care for various illnesses and ailments related to aging.
 Being well informed will help you know what to do when facing one of the common health conditions that affect seniors.